-“Which countries should I prioritize and what should I see?” – Runawaybrit from Twitter
+“Which South American countries should I prioritize, and what should I see?” —Runawaybrit from Twitter

-Me: With 5 months, you could see most of the continent.
-I don’t like designing trips for people because everyone has different preferences but if I was going, I wouldn’t miss Machu Picchu, Tierra del Fuego, Buenos Aires, the Bolivian Salt Flats, and the Amazon.
+Me: With five months, you could see most of the continent.
+I don’t like designing trips for people because everyone has different preferences, but if I was going, I wouldn’t miss Machu Picchu, Tierra del Fuego, Buenos Aires, the Bolivian Salt Flats, and the Amazon.
 Just to name a few things.

 Me: Thailand, France, Amsterdam, and New York City are all places I go back often.
 They never get boring.
 I love them all and usually visit each once a year.